Every foster parent receives weekly, in-home support

 Weekly support comes in the form of in-home visits.
-This scheduled visit is spent with an assigned and dedicated clinical case manager (CCM) and oftentimes a therapist depending on the needs of the children in your care.
-Weekly visits can last from 2-4 hours.
-With exceptional low turnover, many of our foster parents have had the same case worker assigned to their home since they climbed on board with us.
-You can expect your CCM to answer your texts, take your late night calls and share in your frustrations and tears of joy.
-Our case managers are always working for the best interests of the foster children and the foster parents.
-Working together as a large family is how we serve youth best.
+Other agencies might provide monthly visits to their foster parents but here at CCR we believe that weekly visits are imperative.
+These one on one meetings are key in helping a child heal from past trauma and in offering foster parents unparalleled support.
+This scheduled visit is spent with an assigned and dedicated clinical case manager (CCM) and oftentimes a therapist, depending on the needs of the children in care.
+With exceptional low employee turnover, many of our foster parents have had the same caseworker assigned to their home for 10, 15 and 23 years!
+You can expect your CCM to answer your texts, take your late calls and share in your joys and frustrations.
+After hours, case managers are available through our 24/7 on-call hotline.
+Our entire staff works for the best interests of the foster children and the foster parents.

 Paid vacations and respite care